OpenCQRS/OpenCQRS/docs/Event-Sourcing-Scenarios.md

         Amount = 25.45m
     }
 };
-var saveDomainsEventResult = await domainService.SaveDomainEvents(streamId, domainEvents, expectedEventSequence: 0);
+var saveDomainsEventResult = await domainService.SaveEvents(streamId, events, expectedEventSequence: 0);

 // Get aggregate creates a new aggregate instance and applies the events from the stream to it,
 // and stores the snapshot of the aggregate to the latest state